fmach24/BeeVoice/README.md

 BeeVoice is a multimodal React UI generator that turns voice instructions and screenshot annotations into working interface code.

-Built as a practical AI engineering project, it shows end-to-end skills in prompt design, backend integration, and frontend prototyping speed.

-## Why This Project Stands Out

-- Solves a real product problem: faster UI prototyping from natural input.
-- Uses multimodal AI workflow: text + image context in one generation flow.
-- Demonstrates production-style thinking: API handling, upload flow, and generated code persistence.
-- Focuses on iteration: users can evolve selected views instead of regenerating from scratch.
+Built as a practical AI engineering project for faster UI prototyping from natural input, where users can evolve selected views instead of regenerating from scratch.

 ## What BeeVoice Does